44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Copper Ridge Dinosaur Trackways - access via dirt roads about 25 miles north of Moab

-✮ Hells Revenge - a technical, 4x4 off-road driving route in the Sand Flats Recreation Area of Moab
+✮ Hells Revenge - a highly technical, 4x4 off-road driving route in the Sand Flats Recreation Area of Moab

 ✮ Potash Road Dinosaur Tracks - a short hike from the Poison Spider Mesa trailhead off Potash Road/UT-279